Another approach to UEFI secure boot

 seen as "the Linux solution" for secure boot.
 But Garrett believes that the

-pre-bootloader isn't "terribly useful".
-All of the
+pre-bootloader isn't "terribly useful

 functionality that it provides is also available in shim, he said, except

-for the ability to "hit y and it'll run whatever you want".
+for the ability to "hit y and it'll run whatever you want

 Instead, shim users can just use the interface to add keys or hashes to the